Color linoleum cut

 Sheet: 76.2 x 56.5 cm (30 x 22 1/4 in.)

 © Catlett Mora Family Trust / Licensed by VAGA at Artists Rights Society (ARS), NY

 Elizabeth Catlett asserted that in her artworks, she hoped to "present black people in their beauty and dignity for ourselves and others to understand and enjoy.”

-Proud of her heritage—three of Catlett's grandparents had been slaves—the artist devoted her career to exposing persecution and commemorating the courage, endurance, and achievements of African American women.
+Proud of her heritage—three of her grandparents had been slaves—the artist Elizabeth Catlett devoted her career to exposing persecution and commemorating the courage, endurance, and achievements of African American women.
 The sharecropper's worn but proud face is framed by a large straw hat, her jacket fastened by a safety pin.
-She embodies the suffering and strength of black women.
+She embodies the suffering and strength of Black women.
 The angularity of her features derives from West African masks, an influence Catlett purposefully evoked.

 The information about this object, including provenance, may not be currently accurate.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 All images and data available through Open Access can be downloaded for free.
 For images not available through Open Access, a detail image, or any image with a color bar, request a digital file from Image Services.